Capacity for Class 4

 We can learn how much a container can hold by using the concept of capacity.
-Everything from the cups we use to drink from to the bathtubs we play in contains it.
+It's in everything-in the bathtubs we play in and the glasses we drink from.
 We shall explore the concept of capacity in this chapter, find out why it is important and see how it is measured.

 • What is Capacity?